NLeSC/docker-couch-admin/README.md

 docker run --name conf -p 5984:5984 -i nlesc/couchdb-configurator
 ```

 The app is then available on `http://$(docker-machine ip):5984/configurator/_design/configurator/index.html`.
+To make configuration persistent, add a volume `-v /usr/local/var/lib/couchdb`.

 ## How to use